 Doctors generally do not do any testing for people who have brief hiccups.

 People who have warning signs or whose hiccups are persistent and have no obvious cause should have testing.
 Doctors typically begin with blood tests, chest x-rays, and electrocardiography (ECG).
-Other tests are done based on the other symptoms people have (see Some Causes and Features of Persistent or Intractable Hiccups).
+Other tests are done based on the other symptoms people have (see Table 10: Some Causes and Features of Persistent or Intractable Hiccups).
 If these tests do not reveal a cause, doctors may do magnetic resonance imaging (MRI) of the brain and computed tomography (CT) of the chest even if people do not have other symptoms specifically related to these areas.

 The best way to treat hiccups is to treat the underlying disorder.
 For example, doctors give people antibiotics for pneumonia and proton pump inhibitors for gastroesophageal reflux disease.